openqasm/qe-compiler/docs/variable-lowering.rst

 transform many cases of variable uses into SSA form.
 Noteably, that code does not perform a complete SSA transformation and variable assignment and use around control flow will be left as memory operations.
-The (partial) transformation has three steps
+The (partial) transformation has four steps

 Lowering to Memory Operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~